-NHL develops at different rates categorized as either indolent (slow-growing) or aggressive.
-Indolent NHL tends to have few signs and symptoms, whereas aggressive NHL frequently has serious symptoms.
+NHL develops at different rates categorized as either indolent (slow growing) or aggressive.
+Indolent NHL tends to have few signs and symptoms (see below), whereas aggressive NHL frequently has serious symptoms.

 According to the American Society of Clinical Oncology, the average 5-year survival rate for people with NHL is 70 percent.
 This number may depend on the stage and subtype of the cancer.

 Certain other cancers, such as lung cancer, can spread to lymph tissue.
 However, cancers that start elsewhere and spread to lymph tissue are not considered lymphomas.

 Oncologists don’t know the exact cause of non-Hodgkin lymphoma but as with all cancers, it involves the growth of mutated cells.